Settled Nomad

 USD is the only currency.
 All major US banks operate on the island — Banco Popular (the local giant), Oriental, FirstBank, and Citi all have full branch networks.
 US-mainland banks (Chase, BofA, Wells Fargo) work without restriction; opening a local account is straightforward with a US driver's license or passport plus proof of PR address.
 ATMs are everywhere; fees are standard US-network rates.
 Wise, Revolut, and US fintech cards all work normally.

-The recommended card stack for Puerto Rico
+The card stack for Puerto Rico

 Frequently asked questions